Things to Never Say to Your Personal Training Clients

 Absolutely.
 But how you push your clients makes a world of difference—pushing your clients using negativity, shaming, or hurtful words can do more than just keep them from working with you, it can turn them off to fitness altogether.
 Isn’t the ultimate goal to help every person who works with you to become the healthiest, best version of themselves possible?
 It should be.

-Here are a few things you should always avoid saying to your clients in the gym:
+Here are a few things you should always avoid saying to your clients:

 You’re so skinny—you’re way ahead of everyone else on the road to fitness